aniketnk/advert-free-radio/README.md

 # advert-free-radio
-Essentially, this program should take a live radio stream and replace annoying adverts by music similar to what was streaming.
+This program will take a live radio stream and replace annoying adverts by music similar to what was playing from your music library.
+It recognizes adverts by audio fingerprinting and querying it with an existing library.
+WIP.

-# Still a WIP
 ## INSTALLATION
 Currently runs on Windows only.
 ```